How to Identify Japanese Knotweed

 - Mature stems are hollow and not at all woody (they can be snapped with relative ease to show their hollowness)

-- Are creamy white in colour and 0.5cm wide
+- The flowers’ appearance is creamy white in colour and 0.5cm wide

-- Form clustered ‘spikes’ of flowers amongst the foliage
+- Knotweed flowers form clustered ‘spikes’ of flowers amongst the foliage

 - Spike lengths are approximately 10cm

 What Does Japanese Knotweed Rhizome (root) Look Like?

 - Sections can be from a few mm to ~20cm in diameter

 - The exterior is dark brown and the inside is orange/yellow